Team-Excellent/ftp-validator/README.md

 `python3 serverStart.py`

 The example server runs on localhost on port 2121.
-The server will contain files for the date 20220803
+The server will contain files for the date 20220803.

+Server Details:
+- username: user
+- password: password